Small Business Development Center of Northwest Florida

 A Powerful Resource for Northwest Florida's Small Businesses

-The Florida SBDC at UWF is funded in part by the U.S. Small Business Administration (SBA), Department of Defense, State of Florida and other private and public partners.
+The Florida SBDC at UWF is funded in part by the U.S. Small Business Administration (SBA), Department of Defense, State of Florida, as well as other private and public partners.
 The University of West Florida serves as the designated lead host institution for the Florida SBDC Network, which is nationally accredited by the Association of SBDCs.

 State Designated as Florida’s Principal Provider of Business Assistance [§ 288.001, Fla.
 Stat.]